gitanz/php_microframework/readme.md

 - basic app workflow
 1. routes.php has routes registered
-2. matches to given controller@method
+2. matches to give controller@method
 3. method can be injected with FormRequests which processes validation